 Pressure Cooker vs Slow Cooker: The Pros and Cons

 Few meals stick to the ribs and provide almost instant comfort the way that slow-cooked one-pot meals do when the weather starts to get chilly.
+So what is the difference between a slow cooker and a pressure cooker?

 The only problem with a slow cooker, though, is that it takes a long time to turn often tough and otherwise inedible ingredients into the kind of food you’d find in a four-star restaurant.